On functions with given boundary data and convex constraints on the gradient: Introduction

-Concerning this topic we refer to \cite{Aro1967}, \cite{CraEvaGar2001}, \cite{AroCraJuu2004} and the references therein.
-Due to the non convex and non local nature of supremal variational problems, absolute minimizers are an important and widely studied class of minimizers also for more general supremal functionals.
-In our setting, under the same assumptions of the ones used in \cite{BriDep2022}, it is possible to improve Theorm \ref{uniqincludedattain} proving that of $u$ is an absolute minimizer, the uniqueness set coincides with the set of points $x$ where $H(x,\nabla u(x))=\esssup{x\in\Omega}H(x,\gradu(x))$ (see Th. \ref{attainincludeduniq}).
-This last set has its own interest in the study of the absolute minimizers for supremal functionals, thanks to the minimality property proved in \cite{BriDep2022}. \\ Finally, convex constraints on the gradient appear also in the Monge- Kantorovich transportation problem, in which one seeks to maximize
+Concerning this topic we refer to \cite{Aro1967, CraEvaGar2001, AroCraJuu2004} and the references therein.
+Absolute minimizers for a problem like \eqref{supfunctional} are, roughly speaking, functions that minimize the functional $F$ in any open set well contained in $\Omega$ (see Definition \ref{AM} for the rigorous definition) and due to the non-convex and non-local nature of supremal variational problems, it turns out to be an important a widely studied class of minimizers.
+In our setting, under the same assumptions of the ones used in \cite{BriDep2022}, it is possible to improve Proposition \ref{uniqincludedattainbis} proving that if $u$ is an absolute minimizer, also the other inclusion holds, that means that the uniqueness set exactly coincides with the set of points $x$ where $H(x,\nabla u(x))=\esup_{x\in\Omega}H(x,\gradu(x))$ (see Theorem \ref{attainincludeduniq}).
+This last set has its own interest in the framework of supremal functionals because it provides a further minimality property of the absolute minimizers (see \cite{BriDep2022}). \\ Finally, convex constraints on the gradient appear also in the Monge- Kantorovich transportation problem, in which one seeks to maximize